 - Bras (at least 2) – once you milk comes in you will need a bigger size than before.

 - Lip salve

 - Hairbrush/hairbands etc

-- Phone charger and adaptor plug
+- Phone charger, a long lead and an adaptor plug

 - Coins for vending machines or car parking.
 Your bank card details in case you want to pay to log into a paid wifi service.